dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

    commands still keep track of their progress, but have to be given more information to work.

-This is still a work in progress.
-Stay tuned.

 .. _pgcopydb_stream_setup:

 pgcopydb stream setup